 No, you have two choices when filling out your switching form.
 You can choose Option A: Switch your account and close your old account; or Option B: Switch your account and keep your old account open.

 The formal bank to bank switching process, takes 10 working days from your switch start date.
 Your switch start date is considered day 1.

 Our switch team will need to receive your switch form at least 6 working days before your switch start date.

 If you want to switch your Current Account yourself, rather than going through the formal switching process, see details on Self-Switch and the steps to follow here.

 No, not all payments are moved under the formal switching process.

 There are different types of ‘payments’ (Direct Debits & Standing Orders, Recurring Card Payments and Third Party Transfers).
 It’s important you are familiar with each type of payment (Direct Debits & Standing Orders, Recurring Card Payments and Third Party Transfers) and what has to happen, before you start your switch.
 The next FAQ’s explain each one of these payment types and what you need to do for each one.

 If you are switching in to permanent tsb using the formal bank to bank switching process, your old bank will inform your SEPA Direct Debit providers (companies you have a Direct Debit with), in writing of your new permanent tsb account details.
 These companies are then responsible for updating your account details.
 We do recommend that you also contact these companies to check they have updated your details before the next due date of your next Direct Debit, and to check if you need to sign a new Direct Debit mandate.

-For contact details of most common providers, please click here.
+Click here for contact details of most common providers.